jfxueX/bash/commands/local/sed.md

 I used the
-"&" in the replacement part of the substitution command so that the line would not be changed.
-A simpler example is to use the "w" command, which has the same syntax as the
+`&` in the replacement part of the substitution command so that the line would not be changed.
+A simpler example is to use the `w` command, which has the same syntax as the
-"w" flag in the substitute command:
+`w` flag in the substitute command:

     sed -n '/^[0-9]*[02468]/ w even' <file

-Remember - only one space must follow the command.
+**Remember:** only one space must follow the command.
 Anything else will be considered part of the file name.
 The
-"w" command also has the same limitation as the
+`w` command also has the same limitation as the
-"w" flag: only 10 files can be opened in sed.
+`w` flag: only 10 files can be opened in sed.

-## Reading in a file with the 'r' command
+## Reading in a file with the `r` command

 There is also a command for reading files.
 The command